In this article, you’ll learn how to split-screen in Windows 10 through some different methods.

 Enable the snap windows feature

-Before you split your screen, you first need to enable the snap windows feature from settings:
+Before you split your screen, you first need to enable the snap windows to feature from the settings:

 - Press the “Windows key + I” to open the Settings app;